ericbutz/developer-portal/app/resources/business-verified-customer.md

 ---
 # Business Customer Verification

 This article will walk through the identity verification process for [business verified Customers](https://developers.dwolla.com/resources/account-types.html) within the Dwolla API.
-For more information on going live with the Dwolla Platform, please [contact sales](https://www.dwolla.com/contact).

 ## The basics